 Submitting a proposal to speak at Service Management 2019 is a chance to share your experience and expertise with a captive audience – expanding your network and helping your peers in the process!

 Speakers at Service Management share their trials, tribulations and triumphs with approximately 400 engaged members of the ITSM community hailing from across the country and beyond.

-This year, the Conference is centred around the theme of SM 2.0.
+This year, the Conference is centred around the theme of We Design the Future.
 If you have an interesting case study, a new perspective on tried and true methods, or an up-and-coming framework you can’t wait to share – we’d love to hear from you!

 Meet 400 like-minded peers!

 Share your story and contribute to the ITSM community

 Join an illustrious list of past Service Management Conference presenters.

 Please read the information on this page carefully before submitting a proposal.

 Each year about 100 proposals are submitted via an open anonymous submission system, from which around 30 proposals are chosen to be part of the final program.

 Submitters (and their replies to comments) remain anonymous to all